gophercon/gc15/content/speakers/jlindamood.md

 +++

 Jack is a software engineer with over 7 years experience building and running large scale distributed services.

-Starting at Facebook and currently at SignalFx, Jack now leads SignalFx's Go codebase and works on metrics instrumentation and ingest.
+Starting at Facebook and then SignalFx, Jack now works on Twitch’s Go codebase and feeds framework.

 He has presented his work on Go debugging at GoSF and other meetups in the past.